 - Worn tooth enamel

 If you’re experiencing any of these symptoms, schedule an appointment with our office as soon as possible.
-Our dentist may recommend a custom night guard to protect your smile while you sleep.
+Our dentists may recommend a custom night guard to protect your smile while you sleep.

-It’s not uncommon to experience the occasional tooth sensitivity.
-But you’ll need to call our office if you experience sensitive teeth for more than a couple of days.
+It’s not uncommon to experience the occasional.
+However, you’ll need to call our office if you experience sensitive teeth for more than a couple of days.
 You should also take sensitive teeth more seriously if it accompanies other symptoms.

 You may have sensitive teeth for a number of reasons, including:

 - Plaque and tartar buildup